 The 12 Point Plan – 10.
 Journal

 Benefits: The second point in the Mind realm is to start developing a deeper insight into what’s going on for you mentally and emotionally.
-The purpose of this tool is to create some space to acknowledge any lingering emotional issues that may have accumulated in your life, and then attempt to process them.
-Modern life
+The purpose of this tool is to create some space to acknowledge any lingering emotional issues that may have accumulated in your life, process them, and then change how you think

 Read More »